nikogura/gomason/README.md

 Projects are configured by the file ```metadata.json``` in the root of the project being tested/built/published by gomason.
 This file is intended to be checked into the project and contains information required for gomason to function.
 See below for examples and [Project Config Reference](#project-config-reference) for full details.

+As of v2.6.1, `gomason` supports S3 urls of the 'virtual host' variety.  (i.e. `https://<bucket>.s3.<region>.amazonaws.com/<key>`).
+It's assumed AWS credentials are configured in the environment used to run `gomason`.
+If other AWS programs and tools work, `gomason` should too - so long as you have permission to write to the configured bucket(s).

 Some information in ```metadata.json```, such as signing info can be overwritten by the [User Config](#user-config) detailed below.

 Example metadata.json: